UtbOvertorneaPM/EquipmentManagementSystem/README.md

  2. Fill in the fields

     For equipment, the serial field is required, it's good to fill in the model.
+    You can also create a new owner on the create page, by pressing create new owner and filling in the form and submitting.

     For Owners, only the Firstname field is required, it's good to fill out lastname and mail if possible.

-    1. For Equipment you can also create a new owner on the create page, by pressing create new owner and filling in the form and submitting.

 **Editing**